thebiggive/identity/README.md

 [live home on SwaggerHub](https://app.swaggerhub.com/apis/Noel/TBG-Identity/) after any changes.

+## JWT types

+Tokens can currently be issued with the following subject (`"sub"`) claims:

+1. Some `"person_id"` and `"complete" false`: short-term (1 day) token permitting only updating a person's core details.
+Issued upon creation of a placeholder Person and permits setting identifying information and a password for them.
+2. *Some `"person_id"` and `"complete" true`:* – 8-day token issued upon password authentication, allowing read + write access to everything for a complete Person record including saved payment methods.
+(This doesn't include full card numbers or data that would allow card use outside Big Give.)

 ## Service dependencies

 It's expected that the a MySQL database will be a dependency.
 In live environments, MatchBot's RDS